TheJoshCode/YTDownloader/README.md

 ![Main Window](https://i.imgur.com/b4K8Aof.png)

+## I DO NOT CONDONE OR SUPPORT DOWNLOADING COPYRIGHTED CONTENT!

 # YTDownloader

 A simple, standalone GUI application to download YouTube videos in the highest available quality (up to 1080p) without requiring any additional software installations.